milanaryal/milanaryal.github.io/_posts/2012/2012-10-01-speak-your-heart.md

 ---
 title: "Speak your heart"
 date: 2012-10-01T15:20:45+05:45
+excerpt: "That night was my big chance and all I did was just sit there..."
 ---

-<p class="lead">That night was my big chance and all I did was just sit there...</p>

 It all started when I was 16 years old.
 While I was playing outside, I met a boy.
 He was a boy who teased you and then you chased them and beat them up.
 After that first meeting in which I beat him up we kept on meeting and beating each other up at the fence.